OSIRIS-Solutions/osiris-wiki/docs/admins/settings/email.en.md

 <!-- md:version 1.5.0 -->

-OSIRIS offers an easy way to send e-mails for certain events, such as notifications about new projects or project changes.
+OSIRIS offers an easy way to send emails for certain events, such as notifications about new projects or project changes.

 !!! info "Note"
     Emails are currently used for project notifications and for the email digest.
 Further notifications will follow in future versions.